envest/CancerDataScience/syllabus.md

 ### University Academic Integrity Statement

-Rutgers University takes academic integrity very seriously and provides [resources](https://deanofstudents.camden.rutgers.edu/academic-integrity) for you to know what that means.
+Rutgers University takes academic integrity seriously and provides [resources](https://deanofstudents.camden.rutgers.edu/academic-integrity) for you to know what that means.
 By enrolling in this course, you assume responsibility for familiarizing yourself with the [Academic Integrity Policy](https://deanofstudents.camden.rutgers.edu/sites/deanofstudents/files/Academic%20Integrity%20Policy.pdf) and the possible penalties (including suspension and expulsion) for violating the policy.
 The policy states that all suspected violations will be reported to the Office of Community Standards.
 If in doubt, please consult the instructor and review the [Academic Integrity Policy](https://deanofstudents.camden.rutgers.edu/sites/deanofstudents/files/Academic%20Integrity%20Policy.pdf).